 The Audit and Risk Committee considered the Group and the Company's ability to continue as going concerns.
 The Audit and Risk Committee reviewed and challenged the cash flow projections and sensitivity analysis performed, together with the key assumptions on which they were based, prepared by management for the going concern period i.e. the 12-month period from the date of approval of the financial statements.
-The Committee also considered circumstances arising beyond the 12-month period.
+The Committee also considered circumstances arising beyond the 12-month period up to 31 December 2026.